 According to the studio, this banner is Director Hayao Miyazaki‘s idea.
 As you can see though his films, he is very keen on the environmental issues.
-Last september he took his Totoro character goods off from the shop at the Tokyo Electric Power Company’s Energy kan, the place to promote the safety of Nuclear Plant.
+Last September he took his Totoro character goods off from the shop at the Tokyo Electric Power Company’s Energy kan, the place to promote the safety of Nuclear Plant.

-I hope people will learn something from Hiroshima, Nagasaki, and Fukushima.
+I hope people will learn something from Hiroshima, Nagasaki, and now Fukushima.

 This is my personal opinion and, as a person born in Hiroshima, I do feel strongly that I have to speak up and tell people how dangerous nuclear power is.